Reviews

 Staff Review Dec 2, 2010

 This is an older mystery, one I read shortly after it was first published in 1983, but it has stuck with me for many years, so when I recently found the library had a newly published edition, I reread it.
 I was not disappointed--the characters inhabiting the small, terminally ill coal-mining town in Pennsylvania are still the rock solid working class, some of whom are immigrants and some first-generation Americans decended from their Italian and Polish parents.
-The struggle to rise beyond the coal mines and unemployment are leading some of the residents to investigate earning money in so
+The struggle to rise beyond the coal mines and unemployment are leading some of the residents to investigate earn

 Staff Review Dec 2, 2010